calvwang9/paradigm-2022-ctf-cairo/README.md

 ## How to use

+If you don't have a `/lib` folder, create an empty folder named `lib` in the root dir.

 Write your solutions in `test_solution.cairo` in each respective challenge.

 Run your solution using `protostar test`, e.g.